wcrandall/Mp3-Player/README.md

 ## Installing/Running the application
 * Option 1
     * Download the zip, pull, or clone the project from github
+    * If zip is downloaded, extract the zip file.
+    * go into the folder the project is in
     * Open the .sln file with Visual Studio
     * Click Start
 * Option 2